The SIC franc payment system

 Each SIC participant is obligated to

-- have all third-party systems' service payments [SNB, BM, TM, POS (Debit), Terravis, SECOM, Eurex and Repo] pertaining to them be settled through SIC;
+- have all third-party system payments SNB, BM, TM, POS (Debit), Terravis, SECOM, Eurex and Repo pertaining to them be settled through SIC;

 - be capable of receiving and processing all message types;